 A customer journey is not only about getting the visitor from point A to point B. It’s also about finding the fastest route between the two to make their experience seamless.
 In the case of a museum, pre-entry procedures can include the ticket desk, wardrobe, audio guide pickup point, and WC.
 In Amy’s journey, we’ll see how she has to visit the locker room twice, which is an unnecessary step that could be eliminated by a better setup.

 Finally, Amy gets to enter the exhibition.
 She follows the path of the audio guide, which turns out to be quite interesting.
 At some point, she comes across a tiny room: it has the Da Vinci painting she was looking forward to most.
-So were a lot of other people, apparently, as the space is very crowded.
+There were a lot of other people, apparently, as the space is very crowded.
 It’s also too dark to read the label with the correct track number.
 Amy uses her phone to light up the poster and takes a picture of the painting.
 She would add it to her Stories and tag the museum, but there’s no information on the Wi-Fi password.
-And no restroom in sight as well.
+And no restroom in sight, as well.
 Still, with the help of staff members, she figures it all out and enjoys the rest of the collection.

 Apart from public funding and donations, museums earn money through sales at the gift shop and café.
 That means you have to balance between what’s good for business and what the visitor wants.
 Their major frustration is usually the price.
 To get around that, you can install vending machines with drinks and snacks sold a bit cheaper than at the café but still make a profit.
 Alternatively, offer discount coupons for the gift shop with every meal: they can work as marketing flyers, encouraging people to stop by for souvenirs.

 To top off her visit, Amy wants to get a bottle of water and check out the gift shop.
 She’s prepared to see pricey meals, but the cost of plain water disappoints her: twice the regular store rate.
 At the gift shop, she takes her time picking out a magnet.
 Amy wonders whether there are VAT discounts for tourists but sees no mention of it.
-She feels reluctant to ask the cashier as there are people already lining up behind her.
+She feels reluctant to ask the cashier as people are already lining up behind her.
 She pays for the magnet and throws away the check along with her ticket.

 When museum visitors are getting ready to leave, all they want is to quickly deal with the formalities, which are: